San Luis Valley Public Health Partnership

 - Emergency preparedness and response planning and staff

-- Epidemiology including the investigation of salmonella, rabies, and food-borne illnesses
+- Epidemiology including the investigation of tuberculosis, salmonella, rabies, food-borne illnesses, as well as the prevention of HIV and childhood lead exposure.

 - Child fatality reviews